python-docs-translations/transifex-automations/docs/commands.rst

 .. note::
    The above commands result in the ``tx`` binary being downloaded into the ``.venv/bin`` directory.
-   Feel free to install this tool wherever you want, but preferably in a directory already in the PATH so that issuing  ``tx`` works without its full path.
+   Feel free to install this tool wherever you want, but preferably in a directory already in the PATH so that ``tx`` works without its full path.

 Updating the translations
 -------------------------